BarnabasG/ai-tax-assistant/README.md

 make frontend
 ```

 Navigate to `http://localhost:3000` in your browser.
+(The backend API is served on `http://localhost:8002`).

 ---